 Once the MUN crisis starts there is never a moment’s rest of a Crisis Director.
 How to manage the staff, keep the channel of directives open and not let the situation get out of control is very important.
 Learn about the moving parts to create the best experience for your delegates, chairs and backroom staff.

-As a Chair, you are expected to bring your committee to life as you perform your role within the boundaries of the Model United Nations rules of procedure (RoP).
+MUN Chairing Script As a Chair, you are expected to bring your committee to life as you perform your role within the boundaries of the Model United Nations rules of procedure (RoP).
 MUN RoP’s are largely the same between most MUN circuits and conferences.
-Once you know the terms and...
+Once you...

 The challenges of chairing a double delegation committee As the Chair of a committee, you will be faced with a multitude of challenges throughout the day.
 No matter how hard you’ve prepared and how well you know to ride the flow of a Model UN committee, something will...

 Chairs Guide to Evaluating Delegates MUN Position Papers Like position paper format instructions are given to delegates, chairs are also given instructions by the Model UN Conference Secretariat on how to evaluate position papers.
 Chairing, from when you write the...

 How to Write a MUN Study Guide The study guides is where delegates get their first exposure to information about the committee and topic they will be discussing.
 If done right, it gives both information which is not easily accessible, and also clear guidance as to...

 Best Model United Nations Committee Software – 2020 Software to manage MUN debate has become an inseparable part of Model United Nations conferences.
 Traditionally, MUN software displays speakers time and transitions between the general speakers list and types...

 How To Ace A MUN Chairing Interview This article was written in collaboration with members of secretariate who have interviewed over 1000 chairs between them.Many say that it is the chair who makes the Model UN conference.
 A bad chair leaves a sour taste in...